akossz01/nestjs-saas-boilerplate/README.md

 This is a SaaS boilerplate built with NestJS, providing authentication, email services, Stripe integration, and Swagger documentation.
 It supports both OAuth and traditional email/password authentication, with user subscription management via Stripe.

+There are pre-configured email templates set up for various events, such as when a user subscribes, when an invoice fails, when an invoice succeeds, and when a user unsubscribes.

+This repository is a great starting point for a SaaS app and it can save you a few days of work.

 ## Setup